 Lift the roof panels into position, one at a time, ensuring everything is level and aligned.

 Secure the roof panels to the shed and along the inner support beam using the fixings provided.
 A work platform will come in useful when fitting the roof.

 Check again that the shed is square on the shed floor and base before finally screwing (or nailing) the sides and gable ends to the floor.

 You may find that the assembled shed is not quite square when you come to screw it to the base.
 If so, you will need to shift it slightly.
 Do this by tapping one corner with a club hammer, holding a timber off-cut against the shed timbers to avoid damaging them.

 How to felt a shed roof

-Even if your shed kit comes with a roll of roof felt, you will probably still need to cut it to size with a sharp utility knife and a straight edge (using either a rule or piece of timber).
+Even if your shed kit comes with a roll of roof felt, you'll probably still need to cut it to size with a utility knife and a straight edge (using either a rule or piece of timber).
 Always make sure the roof boards are completely dry before laying the felt.

 Our wooden sheds are usually supplied with the roof felt tacks and specific fitting instructions as part of the kit.